pulkitent/parking-lot-lld-oop-ood-assignment/README.md

 Simplicity is the strongest of the trait of a piece of code.
 However, easily written code may not necessarily be simple code.

+So this is a gradle based project on java.
+It's an Objected Oriented Design(OOD) problem generally asked in interviews.
+Main reason behind asking these kind of problems in interview is to see whether a candidate can do following :

+1. Can a candidate write a working code in given short span of time.

+2. Can a candidate write higly readbale code.
+Intention must be clear by reading the code.

+3. Can a candidate follow the principle the of DRY (Don't Repeat Yourself) and avoid to break encapsulation by following Domain Driven Design(DDD).

+4. Can a candidate achieve the solution with minimum number of elements using YAGNI principle (that is without creating unnecesarry interfaces etc).

 # Things I tried to follow :